DiatomSetta/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BeBOP/NOAA-PMEL-OME-Bioinformatics-Metabarcoding-Protocol-BEBOP.md

 Insert a short description of the functioning principal of the methodology used in the protocol (i.e. how does the method work?).
 Please note that this is different from the step-by-step description of the protocol procedure.
 Insert a short statement explaining why the specific methodology used in the protocol has been selected (e.g. it is highly reproducible, highly accurate, procedures are easy to execute etc….).

+## Taxonomic Classification

+Taxonomic classification occurs after ASV assignment and varies by metabarcoding marker region.

+The 18Sv4 rRNA, 18Sv9 rRNA, 16Sv4 rRNA, and ITS1 regions are classified using [Qiime2 (v.2024.10)](https://qiime2.org/) (Bolyen et al., 2019) feature classifier's [naive bayesian classifier scikit-learn](https://scikit-learn.org/stable/modules/naive_bayes.html).
+Sci-kit learn classifiers are trained using the [PR2 database(v5.1.0)](https://pr2-database.org/) (Guillou et al., 2012) for 18Sv4 rRNA and 18Sv9 rRNA, [silva (v138.99)](https://docs.qiime2.org/2022.11/data-resources/) for 16Sv4 rRNA (Quast et al., 2013), and a [custom curated database](https://zenodo.org/records/15351664) for the ITS1 region.
+Before training classifiers, regions of interest are extracted with primers used for amplification (REF??), afterwards sequences from the database are added back by sequence similarity to the extracted sequences to capture all sequences that did not contain both primers.

 ## Decontamination steps

 Decontamination occurs after assigning ASVs with revamp and Dada2, to remove ASVs with too few reads or obvious contaminants.
-The [decontam package](https://doi.org/10.1186/s40168-018-0605-2) is used to filter out ASVs, with the following steps:
+The [decontam package](https://doi.org/10.1186/s40168-018-0605-2) (Davis et al., 2018) is used to filter out ASVs, with the following steps:

 **1) Estimation of Tag-jumping or Index Hopping.**